-Each year, more than 70 percent of U.S. taxpayers receive a tax refund, at an average of $2,800, according to the IRS.
-Getting a refund might seem like a free gift from the government, but remember—it’s your money.
-You might be tempted to treat this windfall like a mini-lottery win and go on a splurge, but there may be better ways to use this “extra” cash:
+Each year, more than 70 percent of U.S. taxpayers receive a tax refund, at an average of $2,851, according to the IRS.
+A refund might seem like extra fun money from Uncle Sam, but remember—it’s your money.
+You might be tempted to treat it like a mini-lottery win and splurge, but there are smarter ways to use this extra money.

-Credit card and loan payments can strain your budget.
-Using your refund to pay down or pay off debt will lighten the load.
+Credit card debt, student loans and other payments can strain your budget.
+Using your refund to pay off or pay down debt will lighten the load.

-You can’t predict life’s interruptions, like a job loss, medical emergency or sudden repairs, but you can prepare financially.
-Create a safety net for yourself by starting or growing your emergency fund.
-Are you interested in a way to save without increasing your payments?
-Each time you pay off a bill, pay yourself the amount you would have put toward that bill by transferring the payment amount to your savings or money market account, and watch how quickly it grows.
+You can’t predict life’s interruptions, like a job loss, medical emergency or sudden repairs, but you can prepare financially for unexpected expenses.
+Create a safety net for yourself by starting or adding to your emergency fund.
+Are you interested in saving without increasing your payments?
+Each time you pay off a bill, pay yourself the amount you would have put toward that bill by transferring the payment amount to your savings or money market account.

 Looking forward to a comfortable retirement?
-Your refund may grow tax-free or tax-deferred if you put it into an IRA.
-Beginning in 2019, you can contribute up to $6,000 (or up to $7,000 if you’re 50 or older).
-Don’t have an IRA yet?
+Your refund may grow tax-free or tax-deferred if you put it into a Roth or traditional IRA.
+You can contribute up to $6,000 (or up to $7,000 if you’re 50 or older) to a traditional IRA annually.
+Roth contribution limits are based on your income.
+Don’t have an IRA?
 It’s a great investment toward a secure retirement.

-If you don’t own a home but plan to buy one someday, this is your opportunity to save toward that goal.
-Open a separate savings account and start putting aside money for a down payment.
+If you don’t own a home but plan to someday, this is your opportunity to save toward that goal.
+Open a separate savings account or certificate and start putting aside money for a down payment.

-Although saving and investing money may not have the same immediate appeal as a big splurge, if you build a solid financial foundation now, you can afford to splurge more later.
+Want to splurge on something special, but need to save more to hit your goal?
+Consider a short-term savings account like Navy Federal’s SaveFirst Account.
+With the money safely tucked away in a savings account, you can avoid the temptation to spend it.
+Although saving money may not have the same immediate appeal as a big splurge, if you build a solid financial foundation now, you can afford to splurge more later.

-Investing can help you reach those big life goals, like buying a home, starting a business or building a retirement fund faster.
+Investing can help you reach big life goals, like buying a home, starting a business or building a retirement fund.
 You can get started for surprisingly little money.
-There are even low-cost automated services available online that do the hard work for you.
+Navy Federal Investment Services Digital Investor is an affordable online investment tool for do-it-yourself investors.
 You can use their already diversified portfolios or mix it up with your own choices.
 So, even if you have no experience, you can get started and learn as you go.